Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 Descriptive statistical analysis was used to establish means, standard deviations, ranges, skewness/kurtosis and some other important measurements pertaining to iris flower anatomy.
 Tables (Pandas DataFrames) and figures i.e. A barplot and histograms were used for graphical representation of descriptive features of the dataset attributes.

 Firstly, I established a summary for each Iris flower attribute by using the "describe" method from the Pandas library.
 This function returns a nice statistical summary including the count, mean, min and max values as well as some upper and lower percentiles.
+The median of each column is represented by the 50th percentile row.

 <img src="https://image.ibb.co/hioLFS/Index5.png" alt="Index5" border="0" />